-In perfect weather, a Cuillin Ridge Traverse is typically attempted over two days but by booking three or even four days guiding the chance of success rises dramatically.
-The extra days allow some flexibility for the best weather window but also allows parties to either stash bivouac equipment, practice technical skills or go rock climbing at the end of your stay.
-Single day traverses are only offered to exceptionally fit and competent climbers.
+In perfect weather, the traverse is typically attempted over two days but by booking three or even four days guiding the chance of success rises dramatically.
+The extra days allow some flexibility for the best weather window but also allows parties to either stash bivouac equipment, practice technical skills or go rock climbing at the end of their stay.
+Single-day traverses are only offered to exceptionally fit and competent climbers.

 DARE TO EXPERIENCE ADVENTURE

 The price includes a three-day window as standard to complete a two day Cuillin Ridge Traverse.
 This gives teams a buffer day to allow for the best weather.
 We always do our best to be flexible to allow participants the best chance of success, however, sometimes mother nature has other ideas.
 Smaller teams almost always have a higher success rate.

 Synergy Guides do cater to larger teams depending on whether we avoid more demanding sections such as The Kings Chimney and the TD Gap.
 Alternatively, an additional mountain guide can be provided.
 Please get in touch for a no-obligation chat about what might work best given your experience and ability.

 As your planned traverse approaches your guide will be in contact to discuss any final arrangements and discuss the prevailing weather forecast.
 At which time you can agree to a suitable time to meet on the morning of your booking and inform them of any kit requirements you might have.

 If conditions align, we will take a speedboat from Elgol across the sea to get to Loch Coruisk.
 This is a spectacular way to start the adventure and has a real expedition feel to it.
 The boat drops us off near the Coruisk Memorial Hut, from here a steady 2-hour walk will get us to the top of Gars-bheinn.